The Museum Studies Certificate Program consists of four components:

 - AHI 283/EDU 283: Museum Education

 - ANT 330: Anthropology of Tourism

 - AHI 455: Exhibiting Visual Art in the Digital Age

 3. A summer or semester internship at a museum, gallery, historical society, or related organization.
 The internship must be approved by the Director of Museum Studies.

-- Senior integrative project: an independent or collaborative project presented as an Individual Study or as an Honors Study in the major.
+4. Senior integrative project: an independent or collaborative project undertaken in AHI 496: Museum Studies Senior Project.
 The project is created with the guidance of a faculty member in one's major and the Director of Museum Studies.
 The project might involve designing and implementing an exhibition, developing interactive computer software or a museum website, producing an educational outreach program, or writing a research essay on some aspect of museums or museology.